zcvele/OfficeDocs-SkypeForBusiness/Teams/meeting-themes.md

 6. If you're creating a new policy, select the **Add a theme** button to upload your logo, image, and select a custom color.
 If you're managing an existing policy, select the **Edit meeting themes** button if you'd like to make changes to your theme.
 7. In the **Meeting themes** pane, upload your images and create your custom color:

-      - **Logo**: Select the **Upload logo** buttons to upload a light and dark versions of your logo.
+      - **Logo**: Select the **Upload logo** buttons to upload a light and dark version of your logo.
 These square logos appear on key surfaces during your meeting, including the lobby screen.
-      - **Images**: Select the **Upload image** buttons to upload a light and dark versions of your custom image.
+      - **Images**: Select the **Upload image** buttons to upload a light and dark version of your custom image.
 Your organization's images are shown on the meetings screen and provide a colorful backdrop.
       - **Color**: Enter the hex code value of your organization's color, which displays on key surfaces of the meeting experience.
-The final color might differ from the color you enter to meet accessibility standards.
+To meet accessibility standards, the final color might differ from the color you enter.
 8. Select the **Preview** button to see how your theme looks on desktop.
 9. Select **Apply**.
 10. In the **Custom meeting visuals** table, on your theme's row, toggle the **Currently Active** setting to **Yes**.